 General Preseason Showdown Strategy

 The only position you can roster that will score fantasy points for the entire game is DST.
 With all other position players having their playing time limited to anywhere from a series to a half, DST becomes a key cog in roster construction.
 Despite the fact DSTs don’t normally end up as the highest scoring position on a normal slate, they can on a preseason slate.
 The ability for quarterbacks, running backs, wide receivers, and tight ends to outscore DSTs is neutralized in preseason by only playing a portion of the game.
-Don’t be afraid to roster both DSTs in a lineup or in the captain spot, in fact it’s encouraged.
+Don’t be afraid to roster both DSTs in a lineup or in the captain spot — in fact, it’s encouraged.

 Don’t worry about negative correlation in preseason.
 QB v. opposing defense, too many WRs from the same team, or two running backs from the same team don’t carry the negative impact they would in the regular season.
-Oftentimes they won’t eat into each other’s production because they won’t be on the field at the same time, anyway.
+Often, they won’t eat into each other’s production because they won’t be on the field at the same time, anyway.

 The one correlation that does matter is trying to pinpoint which quarterbacks will be paired up with which skill players.
 It’s often arbitrary and unpredictable, but there are times when a unit will play all their snaps together.
 That increases your ceiling by having the QB in the same lineup as the RB/WR/TE he has the potential to throw touchdown passes to.